yenjordan/bruins-meet-bruins/README.md

 This project was boostrapped with the MERN stack: MongoDB, Express.js, React.js, and Node.js.

-We utilized React for our frontend interface, Express for our middleware to create POST and GET routes/requests on a Node.js server to MongoDB for our backend and databases.
+We utilized React for our frontend interface, Express for our middleware to create POST and GET routes/requests on a Node.js server, sending requests from our client to server and also server to client

 ## Creators/Contributers
 Larry Lim

 Julia Lou

-Marc Anthony Trujilo
+Marc Anthony Trujillo

 Htet Min Khant